sbliven/Crew9Bot/README.rst

-Telegram Bot for playing The Crew: The Quest for Planet Nine
+Telegram Bot for playing The Crew.
+Please purchase the game if you use this bot.

 * Free software: GNU General Public License v3